 The Process:

-Using the poem as a reference and thinking in terms of locations I divided my shooting time into half days – half a day at the Humber bridge and to the west of the city including Broomfleet, Hessle, Barton and Cave.
-Half a day to the west of the city Aldbrough, Sunk Island, Withernsea.
-One day in the city.
+Using the poem as a reference and thinking in terms of locations, I divided my shooting time into half days: half a day at the Humber Bridge and to the west of the city, including Broomfleet, Hessle, Barton, and Cave; half a day to the west of the city, Aldbrough, Sunk Island, Withernsea; and one day in the city.

 In some ways I had pre-visualised what I was going to shoot for example ‘ships up a street’ – I think the Arctic Corsair in the museums quarter is the only remaining example – unfenced existence – I knew I wanted a shot of the coast but with a slight twist that made direct reference to my interpretation of the meaning of the poem.